Sbte/fix_matlab_eps/README.md

 ## Example

 Here is an example of what the EPS looks like before and after my script.
-The script was created by
+The EPS was created by

 ```Matlab
 z = peaks;